The Key to an Effective Warehouse Management App: User-Centric Design

 - Pain-Point B: The small interface and visual elements on the previous scanners made it difficult to interact with the device.
 Solution B: Go large!
 We helped implement larger screens and from a design-standpoint included large text and bolder visual elements

 - Pain-Point C: Workers struggled to juggle boxes and packages while attempting to interact with small format scanners.
 Solution C: Large format CTA’s now make it easier to interact with the screen, even with busy hands

 Understand the warehouse environment

 Where a warehouse app is used can greatly influence whether a design is effective or not.
 Some important environmental factors to note include: lighting, noise, common distractions, and present equipment.
-Warehouse environments produce unique challenges; fork-lifts, conveyor belts, endless rows of supply, and obstacles should all be documented and considered in the user-experience — here are a few things we saw at Arrow that impacted the next version of the application:
+Warehouse environments produce unique challenges; fork-lifts, conveyor belts, endless rows of supply, and obstacles should all be documented and considered in the user-experience — here are a few things we saw at within the warehouse that impacted the next version of the application:

 - Pain-point A: Multiple environmental distractions (steady stream of noise, bustling workers) and placing the tablet down made it likely to miss important alerts.
 Solution A: We made notifications large, bold, and sticky (make sure they stay on screen until dismissed)

 - Pain-point B: Finding the right box with the right item could be tricky at times Solution B: We Incorporated a label identification system (Area, Aisle, Bay, Tier, Position) into the app so that workers can match it to the physical product. see example below: